 - S240 (employees only - request key in HR)

 - Bay City: Conference Room 116 (for students, faculty and staff)

-- Midland Center: Conference Room or Staff Lounge (for students, faculty and staff)
+- Midland Center: Room 220 (for students, faculty and staff)

-- Saginaw Ricker Center: Conference Room 130 and the Teachers Lounge Room 108 (for students, faculty and staff)
+- Saginaw Center: Room 233 (for students, faculty and staff)

 Baby Changing Stations

-Diaper changing stations are available in the Men's and Women's restrooms located in the C, F and L wings.
+Diaper changing stations are available in the Men's and Women's restrooms located in the C, F, H and L wings.
 The signage outside of these restrooms include a baby which designates them as having a changing station.